Heatwave

 - Monitor the weather forecasts prior to any large events in the county.

-- Plan and response to extreme weather.
+- Plan and response to adverse weather.

 - Plans include a range of actions to manage the supply and demand of water.
 The Environment Agency also has a framework which sets out how they work with government, water companies and others to manage water resources during a drought.